 If you strictly use the best synthetic motor oil, it almost goes without saying that your car’s engine performance will always be at its optimum.
 And who wouldn’t love it when their automobile is performing as it should?
-Besides, synthetic motor oil will increase the longevity of your car’s engine which in turn translates to lesser visits to your mechanic.
+Besides, synthetic motor oil will increase the longevity of your car’s engine (read more) which in turn translates to lesser visits to your mechanic.

 While the importance of using the synthetic motor oil cannot be overstated, you have to know precisely which oil to go for to reap the maximum benefits.
 How do you go past the marketing hype?
 Are all oils the same?
 Does it matter which type of synthetic oil you use?

 With this in mind, we delved into the market, analyzed the top brands and what they have to offer and compiled the following detailed best synthetic motor oil 2017 guide.
 The info provided here is to help you have an easier time selecting the oil that gives you the most value for your needs and budget.

 Are you looking for a reliable and effective oil for your car but simply have no time to study all those synthetic motor oil reviews found online?
 Then you’ve landed in the right place.
 Check out our top products list below and select from some of the most popular products on the market.